 Copalis Beach, Washington

 The area around the obscure, declining town of Copalis Beach on the Washington Coast nonetheless contains a collection of remarkable and little-known attractions.
-The area was shaped ice age runoff, ocean erosion, and an astonishing earthquake and massive tsunami in historical times.
+The area was shaped by ice age runoff, ocean erosion, and an astonishing earthquake and massive tsunami in historical times.
 The list of sights includes:

 Copalis Rock - A lone seastack rock off of Copalis Beach.
 The next nearest seastacks are found 25 miles to the north at Point Grenville and Tillamook Rock at 100 miles to the south in Oregon.
 At an extreme low tide you can walk out to Copalis Rock and touch it.
 The lower 15 feet are covered by clusters of mussels and giant yellow and purple starfish.